mhuzaifadev/search-algorithms/README.md

 ## Contribution

 Contributions to the repository are welcome!
-If you have an algorithm implementation in a programming language that is not currently included or you would like to improve an existing implementation, feel free to open a pull request.
+If you have an algorithm implemented in a programming language that is not currently included or you would like to improve an existing implementation, feel free to open a pull request.

 Please ensure that your code follows the repository's coding guidelines and includes appropriate documentation and test cases.